 Note at Rev 22:10-21.
 The Greek mythology places everything in one of two categories: natural or supernatural.
 The Bible [God’s] perspective is, on the other hand, revealing a Creator and His creatures and the interaction or relationship between Him and us and the rest of His creation on earth – He gave us authority to rule here and now over all on/in it that is bad.
 Do it.

 The point is this: what do you see as reality, as natural, and where do you place Satan?
 The Spiritual is actually more real than the physical (2 Pet 3:5-7).
 If you view Satan according to human wisdom (1 Cor 3:19; Job 5:13), as supernatural, be careful not to place him on the side of God, making a god [out] of Satan that was a liar and destroyer from the beginning.
 The Bible clearly teaches that Satan was created by God (Jn 1:1-5; Col 1:15-17; Heb 1:1-8; Is 45:7; 54:16).
 God alone is omnipotent and omnipresent.
 Do not make a [omnipotent] god of Satan by thinking (declaring, confessing!) that he is “riding your back all the time” – he can only be in one place at one time on this earth!
-The devil does have demons, other powers and principalities, other agents [even false preachers] assisting him; but they are defeated together with Satan as the head of that whole army or organization.
-They are all under your feet, subdue them with God’s Word.
+The devil does not have invincible demons, other unbeatable powers and principalities, or other supreme agents [even unshakable false preachers] assisting him; for they are defeated together with Satan as the head of that whole army or organization (Col 2:15).
+They are all under your feet, subdue them with God’s Word (1 Jn 4:4; Jm 4:7).
 Know God’s Word, have that incorruptible Seed inside of you, but Satan himself is certainly limited [not omnipresent, not omnipotent] by God (Job 2:6,7).
 What is more, Satan has absolutely no power over any man, as long as man resists.
 And the ultimate way of resisting Satan, is to ignore him (Heb 12:2; Is 5:18-21)!!!
 You have to take the dominion Jesus gave you and resist with “it is written”!
 See Gal 3:29 with Gen 12:3.
 Contemplate Is 54:13-17.
 The devil has nothing on those [knowing their inheritance] in Christ.
 The wavering might see a different view in fear.